• Skip to main content

 • Eggs – are mixed with heavy cream to make the filling or custard.
 They bind everything together and add a rich base.

-• Pie Crust – I have made plenty of pie crusts in my day, but now I almost always use frozen pie crusts.
+• Pie Crust – I have made plenty of pie crusts in my day, but now I almost always take the shortcut of purchasing frozen pie crusts.
 However, if you are a baker, feel free to make your own.
+You do you!

 • Ground nutmeg – just a pinch adds a warm sweet and nutty flavor to the custard filling.

-• Kosher salt – enhances all of the other flavors and brings them together into one cohesive dish.
+• Kosher salt – enhances all the other flavors and combines them into one cohesive dish.

 2. Use a fork and prick the pie crust over the bottom and sides.
-Place the empty crust on a baking sheet with sides and par bake it for ten minutes.
-Remove from the oven and reduce the temperature to 375 degrees F. Leave the crust on the baking sheet and set it aside to cool for a few minutes.
+Place the empty crust on a baking sheet with sides and par-bake it for ten minutes.
+Remove from the oven and reduce the temperature to 375 °F. Leave the crust on the baking sheet and set it aside to cool for a few minutes.

 3. Combine the eggs, heavy cream, nutmeg, and salt in a medium-size bowl and whisk well.
 Set aside.